jongio/azidext/README.md

 compile ts to js using tsc

 ```
-tsc azureCredentialAdapter.spec.ts
+tsc azureIdentityCredentialAdapter.spec.ts --esModuleInterop
 ```

-Once you have the `.env` file configured and js compiled, run the test simply calling `mocha  azureCredentialAdapter.spec.js `.
+Once you have the `.env` file configured and js compiled, run the test simply calling `mocha azureIdentityCredentialAdapter.spec.js --timeout 10000`.

 ## Python